Commemoration

 In response to Call to Action 79(iii), on September 1, 2020, the Government of Canada recognized the national significance of the residential school system as a tragic and defining event in Canadian history.

 The former Portage la Prairie Indian Residential School (Manitoba) and the former Shubenacadie Indian Residential School (Nova Scotia) were designated as national historic sites in September 2020.
 In July 2021, the former Shingwauk Indian Residential School (Ontario) and the former Muskowekwan Indian Residential School (Saskatchewan) were also designated as national historic sites.
 Commemorative videos are being produced for each of these sites, in partnership with the communities in which these former residential schools are located.
 The video on the former Shubenacadie Indian Residential School has been completed and released to the public.
 The other 3 videos are being finalized in consultation with the respective communities.
+In addition to French and English versions of the video, additional Indigenous language versions are being produced, and discussions are being held with our partners to plan the launch of these three videos for Fall 2024.

 Since 2020, Parks Canada has provided multi-year funding to the National Centre for Truth and Reconciliation for the purpose of engaging with residential school communities to: